 - Add Bleed: Extend images 0.125" beyond cut lines to avoid white edges.

 - Consider Color Mode: RGB for home/office printers; check with professional printers for CMYK needs.
+Use ICC color profiles from the International Color Consortium for consistent color management across devices.

 - Use High-Quality Formats: TIFF, PNG, or high-quality JPEG (90%+).
 Avoid web-optimized files.